A sustainable business

 Sustainability requires an economic revolution to close the loop of the production and consumption cycle, so that the value of resources is fed back into a circular system – whether as materials, wastewater or energy.

-SUEZ in the UK has pioneered the circular economy as a concept and business model.
+SUEZ recycling and recovery UK has pioneered the circular economy as a concept and business model.
 We have re-engineered and diversified our business.
-Today, we are resource managers, power generators, fuel manufacturers, commodity traders and suppliers of high-quality products – from compost to closed water systems and bespoke biocides.
+Today, we are resource managers, power generators, fuel manufacturers, commodity traders and suppliers of high-quality products – from compost to solid recovered fuel.

 If we are to support our customers’ transition to the new economic reality, we must be agile and continue investing in innovation, advanced processes and new facilities.